AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Drivewise: Allstate’s Telematics Driving Program

-While Allstate’s baseline rates aren’t the lowest, it offers big savings for safe drivers.
-You can earn up to a 40 percent discount with its Drivewise discount program.
-The discount reduces your premium based on good driving habits like keeping speeds under 80 mph, limiting sudden braking, and reducing night driving after 11 pm.
-You’ll save 10 percent for signing up and the full potential savings of 40 percent is one of the highest offered for a telematics discount program.
+While Allstate’s baseline rates aren’t the lowest, it offers savings for safe drivers through its Drivewise discount program.
+The provider doesn’t mention how much you can save, though it previously mentioned a 40 percent discount.
+You can reduce your premium based on good driving habits like keeping speeds under 80 mph, limiting sudden braking, and reducing night driving after 11 pm.

 Take note that Drivewise is separate from Allstate’s pay-per-mile program Milewise, which unfortunately is not available in Mississippi.